nyxz/meldin/README.md

 To get started copy the `.env.example` file into `.env.local` and add your own values.
 Then run `npm install && npm run dev`.

+Navigate to http://localhost:3000 and login with `admin` / `1234` if you haven't changed the default credentials.
+Then start uploading some files!

 You will need an OpenAI API key in order to use the AI assistant.
 If you want you can try another LLM by changing the setup in [./app/api/translate/route.ts](./app/api/translate/route.ts) and [./app/api/translate-batch/route.ts](./app/api/translate-batch/route.ts).

 ### Deployment